 \section{Introduction}

 Reinforcement Learning (RL) has seen significant progress as a viable alternative for robotic control, but applying it to real-world scenarios remains challenging.
 Advances in simulation systems \cite{IsaacGym, mujoco} and extensive parallel training \cite{rudin2022massive} have enhanced policy performance and robustness, but the sim-to-real gap persists.

 Adaptive methods such as domain randomization \cite{lee2020challenging, tan2018sim2real, randomization1, randomization2, randomization3} are widely used to address the gap and improve robustness.
 However, given RL methods' inherent requirement of direct interaction with the environment, and along with No Free Lunch Theorem \cite{NFL_optim, NFL_supervised}, which suggests a potential trade-off between generalization and specific performance, purely training in the simulation with inaccurate state occupancy distribution will limit the policy's performance beforehand.

-Leveraging the data in the real world where the robot is directly situated is an intuitive solution to such a defect.
-Nevertheless, it still faces obstacles.
+Leveraging the data in the real world where the robot is directly situated is an intuitive solution.
+Nevertheless, it faces obstacles.
 Firstly, collecting real-world data is notoriously expensive while RL methods are extremely data-hungry.
 An applicable policy generally requires several months of real-world experience which is hardly affordable.
-Secondly, privileged knowledge (i.e. heightfield, contact force, mass, friction, etc) is absent in real-world settings, causing troubles when facing tricky terrains.
-One example is the stairs, where a blind robot with only proprioceptive observations (i.e. joint position \& velocity) needs extensive exploration to learn to lift its legs. while the one with precise height information can better find such a solution.
-On top of that, noisy observation of the real world leads to training instability.
+Secondly, absent privileged knowledge (heightfield, contact force, mass, friction, etc) in real-world settings complicates tasks on tricky terrains.
+One example is the stairs, where a blind robot with only proprioceptive observations (i.e. joint position \& velocity) needs extensive exploration to learn to lift its legs, while the one with precise height information can better find such a solution.
+On top of that, noisy observation also leads to training instability.

 Previous works have attempted to cope with these impediments by reshaping reward functions \cite{smith2022walk, smith2022legged}, taking advantage of sample-efficient algorithms \cite{smith2022walk, smith2022legged, smith2024grow}, or harnessing model-based RL \cite{wu2023daydreamer}.
-However, these existing methods, trained directly in the real world, fail to generate superior locomotion policies with safe and steady performance compared with prevailing zero-shot methods and are vulnerable in training.
+However, these methods, trained directly in the real world, fail to produce superior locomotion policies and are vulnerable during training compared to zero-shot methods.